 In The Two Princesses of Bamarre by Gail Carson Levine, tomboyish older sister Meryl is the one who becomes ill with the Gray Death, while delicate younger sister Addie survives and must carry on Meryl's mission.

-Played with all over the map in Spy High.
+Spy High.
 While the heroines are all Action Girls, it's Jennifer who is killed off in the third book, with Lori (the most stereotypically feminine) and Cally (the least focused and devoted to her training) who survive.
-Despite this, Jen's replacement Bex is a bigger Action Girl than any of them.
+Despite this, Jen's replacement Bex survives.

-In the penultimate Animorphs book, Rachel agrees to go on a suicide mission against the Yeerks and is ultimately killed.
-Cassie not only survives that battle, but in the last book she stays on Earth while her male teammates are implied to die battling a Diabolus Ex Nihilo.
+In the penultimate Animorphs book, pretty-yet-Rachel agrees to go on a suicide mission against the Yeerks and is ultimately killed.
+Fashion-challenged-Cassie not only survives that battle, but in the last book she stays on Earth while her male teammates are implied to die battling a Diabolus Ex Nihilo.

 Inverted in the Venus Prime series.
 Despite being the lone Ambiguously BrownAction Girl on a team otherwise populated by white people, Jo Walsh survives through the end of the series.
 Meanwhile, the pretty white heroine, Sparta, disappears, and may actually have died to save all of reality from Nemo's meddling.